As Member for Cairns Rob fights hard for our city. Wins for Cairns during 2015 – 2017 included:

 Adani Coal Mine: Rob opposed the Governments approval of the Adani coal mine as hypocritical and inconsistent with the Governments renewable energy goal.

 Collins Avenue Bridge: Replacement of ageing structure, to improve flood mitigation of the waterway.
-The new bridge will result in a two-span concrete bridge capable of supporting the competing needs of a highly trafficked road and an important pedestrian/cyclist route.
-The new structure will also meet the needs of the heavy transport industry, whilst reducing obstructions within the Saltwater Creek system, resulting in environmental improvements and gains in flood management.
+The new bridge is a two-span concrete bridge capable of supporting the competing needs of a highly trafficked road and an important pedestrian/cyclist route.
+It also meets the needs of the heavy transport industry, whilst reducing obstructions within the Saltwater Creek system, resulting in environmental improvements and gains in flood management.

 Tinagra Street Boat Ramp: Cairns residents benefited from the upgrade of the Tinagra Street Boat Ramp to provide safe access for local boaties to enjoy the recreational boating opportunities of Trinity Inlet and surrounding areas.

 Mann Street Cycleway: Construction of a new cycleway along Mann Street in Westcourt and Minnie Street in Parramatta Park to provide a safer, appealing and more convenient cycling route.